Last Updated on

 2. It May Affect Foetal Growth and Development

-Standing for longer periods may have an adverse effect on the foetal growth and development.
-It is observed that women who stand for 25 hours or more in a week, had babies with smaller heads and lesser birth weight in comparison to the woman who did not do so.
+Standing for long periods may have an adverse effect on foetal growth and development.
+It is observed that women who stand for 25 hours or more in a week, had babies with smaller heads and lesser birth weight in comparison to women who did not do so.

 3. It Causes Lower Back Pain

-If you are spending too much time standing in a day then you may not only feel extreme discomfort, but also experience lower back pain while standing during pregnancy.
+If you are spending too much time standing in a day then you may not only feel extreme discomfort but also experience lower back pain.
 Apart from lower back pain, you may experience leg pain too.